Registrations have now closed

 - The Banks were ‘on notice’ that OP’s conduct was misleading and consequently, should not benefit, to the detriment of OP clients.

 The class action has been listed for directions before His Honour Finkelstein J in the Federal Court of Australia, in Melbourne, on 25 June 2008.
-At that time, directions for the preparation of the matter are likely to be made by the court.
+At that time, directions for the preparation of the case are likely to be made by the court.

 Slater and Gordon is also acting in a number of individual actions arising from the collapse of OP, which variously seek relief from OP, the Banks and also from stock brokers.